layer-3/clearsync/docs/YIP/YIP-0011-clearing-state-machine.md

    something goes, when cannot do anything.
 There are some cases what we could possibly do, but I (M) suggest method: retry and panic

-4. During `IssuingMarginCall` state we may not save the state because it's useless for the recovery, it may look like call of the function throught the state machine and not a state, but it will be so much easier to syncronize our system if we will accept it as a state machine state.
+4. During `ProcessingMarginCall` state we may not save the state because it's useless for the recovery, it may look like call of the function thought the state machine and not a state, but it will be so much easier to synchronize our system if we will accept it as a state machine state.
 I(M)'d called it `in-memory-state`.

 5. During `ActiveSettlement` we notify user about settlement start, but probably we will notify about it from the settlement sm as well.
 It's a tiny UI/UX thing but still.

-6. `ActiveSettlement` and `IssuedPSMC` -- This state hardly depends on settlement state machine, either settlement will succeed or it will fail
+6. `ActiveSettlement` and `ExecutedSettlement` -- This state hardly depends on settlement state machine, either settlement will succeed or it will fail
    SSM should return state of clearing state machine back to operational.
 But for some reason it could not happen and CSM will stuck
    We could add `NonOperationalTimeout`, that will return system back to `Operational` no matter what. but we don't know about time limits, it could be 1 minute, 1 hour or even 1 day

 7. During `Funded` state we could come across situation when Initiator issues postfund, Responder receives it and signs, but keeps it to himself.
-Initiator decides to clear challenge with perfund state and Responder clears challenge with postfunded state.
+Initiator decides to clear challenge with prefund state and Responder clears challenge with postfunded state.
 At this case we need to retrieve postfund state from the blockchain

-8. `IssuedPSMC` -- need to think more about edge cases.
+8. `ExecutedSettlement` -- need to think more about edge cases.

+9. Add `Rejected` event

+10. Do we need `InitiatorFundingTimeout` on `Initiator` side and `ResponderFundingTimeout` on `Responder` side?

+11. For now we have internal transition from `Challenging` to `Challenged` state.
+But maybe we should add the third state `ChallengeRegistered` that will come from the blockchain and will indicate that challenge was registered on the blockchain.
+It will be more clear and we will have more control over the challenge process (from both Self-issued and Peer-issued challenges)

+12. Responder should withdraw from channel in case of Challenge.
+But there is no suitable state for it.
+    In theory we could do that inside reactor, but it feels like a hack.
+Maybe we should add `Withdraw` state
+    + what about auto defunding?

 ## Consequences